 Also, you are entitled to reasonable paid time off work for antenatal care.

 SMP is paid for 39 weeks by your employer.
 You are entitled to SMP if you have worked for the same employer for at least 26 weeks by the end of the 15th week before the baby is due.
 These can be part or full weeks.
-Your average earnings before tax and National Insurance (NI) contributions in the eight weeks up to and including the 15th week before the baby is due must be £112 or more (April 2015 rate).
+Your average earnings before tax and National Insurance (NI) contributions in the eight weeks up to and including the 15th week before the baby is due must be £113 per week or more (2017 rate).

 - You must ask your employer for SMP at least four weeks before you plan to stop work.